alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 qualify me for any faculty positions, but I was okay with that.

 That plan hasn't gone perfectly.
 I've been on some papers, but not that many.
-I've reviewed for conferences, but I get the feeling that the reviewer pool is so starved that organizers are asking anyone they can get to review for them.
-Working on big projects is good for driving the field, but the papers that come out of them are often treated as "the Apple paper" or "the Uber paper", rather than "the paper by X & Y".
+I've reviewed for conferences, but I get the feeling that the ML reviewer pool is so starved that organizers are continually scrambling for any reviewer they can get, so it doesn't mean much.
+Working on big projects
+is good for driving the field, but the papers that come out of them are often treated as "the Apple paper" or "the Uber paper", rather than "the paper by X & Y".